LAX - JED

 The Boeing 777-300 is the aircraft model that flies most regularly on the Los Angeles to Jeddah flight route.

-• Which airline alliances offer flights from Los Angeles to Jeddah?
+• Which is the best airline for flights from Los Angeles to Jeddah, Emirates or SAUDIA?

 • How does KAYAK find such low prices on flights from Los Angeles to Jeddah?